Paternoster

 • The paternoster can be used with open-fronted storage containers to efficiently handle small parts via small parts containers, for example.
 They can be stored loose and without packaging.

-Important: A paternoster storage system as a circulating storage system cannot be extended at will.
+Important: a paternoster storage system as a carousel storage system cannot be extended at will.
 This is due to the rigid outer shell.
 However, the inner workings of the storage system can be optimized, for example to increase picking performance on the basis of a higher circulation speed.
 Warehouse management based on the FIFO principle ("first in, first out") and the LIFO principle ("last in, first out") can be implemented with a paternoster-style carousel.

 Images: